ranjanistic/knotters/README.md

 ### Dependencies

 Using a python virtual environment is recommended.
-Activate using
+For example

 ```bash
 pip install virtualenvwrapper